The Fall of the House of Commons

 Video designers: Marios Gampierakis, Chrysoula Korovesi

-Lighting design: Christos Tziogkas
+Lighting design, projection mapping: Christos Tziogkas

 Πρωταγωνιστές Παράστασης